The form takes 15 minutes to complete if plans are not needed.

 If commercial plumbing work needs plan review

-If the plumbing work needs drawings and plan review, you cannot get the permit online through Development Hub.
-You must have plan review for complex structures.
+If the plumbing work needs drawings and plan review, you must have plan review for complex structures.
 A plumbing system designed, constructed or reconstructed to accommodate any of the following:

 - Installation or alteration of a medical gas and vacuum system for health care facilities